Making sure your body has enough zinc may not be as simple as eating foods rich in the mineral.

 So, check with your functional medicine practitioner to see if any of your prescribed drugs could impact zinc.
-In some cases, taking your zinc supplement several hours before or after medications will prevent interactions.
+In some cases, taking your zinc several hours before or after medications will prevent interactions.

 Examples of drugs that may reduce your zinc levels or interact with zinc in other ways include some: (9, 20, 21)

 - Proton pump inhibitors

 Zinc deficiency may reduce your body’s ability to handle stress.
 That’s bad enough.
 But, here’s the double whammy: Low zinc leads to an increased stress response.
 (17, 18)

 Look at it this way.
 You’re demanding more from your body as you — sometimes frantically and full-steam ahead — do more in less time.
 Sometimes your zinc level can’t handle it.

 This is where time for self-care comes in.
 Getting enough sleep and taking time out for some deep-breathing exercises or meditation can help you navigate stress better.